 WANT Short Volume

-Direxion Daily Consumer Discretionary Bull 3X ETF (WANT) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $20.6M, listed on AMEX, carrying a beta of 3.77 to the broader market.
-The Direxion Daily Consumer Discretionary Bull 3X ETF seeks daily investment results, before fees and expenses, of 300% of the performance of the Consumer Discretionary Select Sector Index. public since 2018-11-29.
+Direxion Daily Consumer Discretionary Bull 3X ETF (WANT) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $21.3M, listed on AMEX, carrying a beta of 3.69 to the broader market.
+The Direxion Daily Consumer Discretionary Bull 3X ETF endeavors to provide daily investment outcomes that are three times (300%) the performance of the Consumer Discretionary Select Sector Index, prior to factoring in any charges or operational costs. public since 2018-11-29.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.